Akisama213/jpmcv/README.md

 Jason Piedra Matamoros CV Page

-Welcome, here you can see avery single component that made the page that you just saw! :)
+Welcome, here you can see every single component that made the page that you just saw! :)